paperManu/splash/docs/Walkthrough.md

 - use Blender to create and update polygons in Splash in real-time,
 - adapt the UV mapping of these polygons to match the selected video.

+To do this this tutorial, you will need:
+- Splash installed on a computer
+- a video-projector connected to the computer
+- any projection surface, really

 ![The target](./images/tutorial_shapes/target.jpg)

 To be able to follow this guide, you need to install the shmdata addon for Blender: see [this page](../User_Interface/#blender-addons) to install it.